0xlkda/resume/short.md

 - Worked with a variety of content management systems, developing templates and plugins for systems like WordPress and CraftCMS.

 # Full-Stack Developer @WinBooks, 2013 - 2015
-- Developed several modules for an Accountant-focused Web Application including general accounting, reporting, assets management.
+- Developed several modules for an Accountant-focused Web Application.
+- Improved functionality and user experience in general accounting, reporting, and assets management modules.